anger/blog.jax.dev/_posts/2021-10-20-security-plus-at-16.md

 categories: [Guides, Learn]
 tags: []
 ---
+> This site is now archived.
+Please visit [https://jax.dev/blog](https://jax.dev/blog) for the latest content.
 # Earning the CompTIA Security+ at 16
 > This article is over a year old, and as such, the information may not be accurate to the current state of things
 ## Introduction